vectronic/homebridge-alarm-panel/README.md

 Defaults to 30 seconds.
 * `alarm_delay` is the delay in seconds after the *Tripped* switch is set on before the *Alarming* switch is automatically set on.
 Defaults to 30 seconds.
+* `web_ui_arming_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the arming tone in the web UI.
+By default this has no value and is therefore disabled.
+A usable mp3 is available at the internally hosted relative URL of `assets/audio/arming.mp3`
+* `web_ui_tripped_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the tripped tone in the web UI.
+By default this has no value and is therefore disabled.
+A usable mp3 is available at the internally hosted relative URL of `assets/audio/tripped.mp3`
+* `web_ui_alarming_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the alarming tone in the web UI.
+By default this has no value and is therefore disabled.
+A usable mp3 is available at the internally hosted relative URL of `assets/audio/alarming.mp3`
+* `sonos_http_arming_tone_api_url` is an HTTP URL to request an arming clip playback via a node-sonos-http-api instance (see Sonos Integration below).
+By default this has no value and is therefore disabled.
+* `sonos_http_tripped_tone_api_url` is an HTTP URL to request an arming clip playback via a node-sonos-http-api instance (see Sonos Integration below).
+By default this has no value and is therefore disabled.
+* `sonos_http_alarming_tone_api_url` is an HTTP URL to request an arming clip playback via a node-sonos-http-api instance (see Sonos Integration below).
+By default this has no value and is therefore disabled.
-* `arming_tone_interval` is the interval in seconds between the arming tone being played in the web UI.
+* `arming_tone_interval` is the interval in seconds between the arming tone being played in the web UI and/or Sonos HTTP API.
 Defaults to 3 seconds.
-* `tripped_tone_interval` is the interval in seconds between the tripped tone being played in the web UI.
+* `tripped_tone_interval` is the interval in seconds between the tripped tone being played in the web UI and/or Sonos HTTP API.
 Defaults to 1 seconds.
-* `alarming_tone_interval` is the interval in seconds between the alarming tone being played in the web UI.
+* `alarming_tone_interval` is the interval in seconds between the alarming tone being played in the web UI and/or Sonos HTTP API.
 Defaults to 1 seconds.
-* `arming_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the arming tone in the web UI.
-Defaults to an internally hosted relative URL of `assets/audio/arming.mp3`
-* `tripped_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the tripped tone in the web UI.
-Defaults to an internally hosted relative URL of `assets/audio/tripped.mp3`
-* `alarming_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the alarming tone in the web UI.
-Defaults to an internally hosted relative URL of `assets/audio/alarming.mp3`

 If both `https_key_path` and `https_cert_path` are configured to point at HTTPS key and cert files available on the Homebridge server the web UI will be hosted on HTTPS.